-Can I do my Own PAT Testing?
+Can I do my own PAT testing?

 Understanding the Basics of PAT Testing